hyperledger-gerrit-archive/fabric-sdk-node/README.md

 * build fabric-ca docker image (new membership service)
   * cd `$GOPATH/src/github.com/hyperledger/fabric-ca`
   * run `make docker`.
 For more build instructions see [fabric-ca README](https://github.com/hyperledger/fabric-ca)
-* build fabric peer and orderer docker images and other ancillary images
+* build fabric peer, orderer, fabric-ccenv and other ancillary docker images
   * `cd $GOPATH/src/github.com/hyperledger/fabric`
   * run `make docker` to build the docker images (you may need to run `make docker-clean` first if you've built before)
+* build fabric-nodeenv docker image
+  * `cd $GOPATH/src/github.com/hyperledger/fabric-chaincode-node`
+  * run `npm install` and `gulp docker-image-build` to build the docker image (you may need to run `gulp docker-image-clean` first if you've built before)
 * Now you are ready to run the tests:
   * Clear out your previous key value stores that may have cached user enrollment certificates (`rm -rf /tmp/hfc-*`, `rm -rf ~/.hfc-key-store`)
   * run `gulp test` to execute the entire test suite (800+ test cases), or you can run them individually